HEnquist/camilladsp/README.md

 * Allpass

   A second order allpass filter for a given frequency `freq` with a steepness given either by the Q-value `q` or bandwidth in octaves `bandwidth`

+* AllpassFO

+  A first order allpass filter for a given frequency `freq`.

 * LinkwitzTransform